Broadway Family Dental Broadway Family Dental

 Also known as an onlay or inlay, a tooth cap only covers a portion of the tooth surface.
 It is similar to a crown, but it just protects the tooth surface instead of the entire structure.
 Caps are typically used when there is damage to just one side of the tooth or when preserving as much natural tooth structure as possible is desired.

 Dentists usually recommend a dental cap to treat tooth decay, fractures or cracks in molars and premolars, tooth trauma, or tooth sensitivity.
-Sometimes tooth caps are also used for cosmetic reasons on teeth that are not damaged, to hide discoloration or gapped teeth.
+Sometimes teeth caps are also used for cosmetic reasons on teeth that are not damaged, to hide discoloration or gapped teeth.

 Tooth caps are also made from porcelain and can be custom-made to match the color of your tooth.